 It also contains carrageenan that the manufacturer says soothes and heals but EWG says that this is a fragrance and hair conditioning agent.
 Two other ingredients – Eucalyptus and Rosemary extract also provides some relief to irritation.

 One thing to note is that even if this goes on clear, rubbing this creates some sort of lather that may be a pro or con depending on your preference.

-Despite being labelled as “fragrance-free” this product isn’t.
+Despite being labeled as “fragrance-free”, this product isn’t.
 Men say that it leaves a cool, menthol sensation post-shave that can irritate.